 Access to the Zoning Atlas is available here

 To display zoning districts and other land use control information for Memphis and Unincorporated Shelby County, use the following steps:

 - Download the FREE Microsoft Silverlight interface available as prompted after accessing the link above.

-- When the map displays, click on the Map icon (earth symbol)
+- When the map displays, click on the Tools icon (box symbol).

 - On the legend displaying options, select the DPD option by clicking on the pointer for this option.

 - Select information options to be displayed by clicking the appropriate boxes, such as "Zoning" for the zoning district.

 - To view the locations of the sensitive drainage basins, go to "Boundary Layer"

 For users unable to access the Zoning Atlas above using Microsoft Silverlight, click on this page

 which contains the Zoning Atlas, effective April 15, 2015, in a series of maps downloaded as PDFs.